alissoncs/movie-checker/README.md

 # movie-checker

-To start this API
+To start this API:

-Rename `app/config.json.example` to `app/config.json` and check the database configs Run `dump.sql` inside your mysql database
+Rename `app/config.json.example` to `app/config.json` and check the database configs Run `dump.sql` into your mysql database

 ```
 $ npm install
 $ npm start
 $ # api ready at localhost:3000
 ```

 ## Authentication

-To authenticate you get the token using the endpoint POST `/auth` with a payload like this above:
+Retrieve the token using the endpoint POST `/auth` with this payload above:
 ```
 {
   "email": "stevejobs@apple.com",